xivig/xivig/README.md

 7. nline `code` has `back-ticks around` it.

-8.Blocks of code are either fenced by lines with three back-ticks ```, or are indented with four spaces.
+8. Blocks of code are either fenced by lines with three back-ticks ```, or are indented with four spaces.
 I recommend only using the fenced code blocks -- they're easier and only they support syntax highlighting.

 ```javascript
 var s = "JavaScript syntax highlighting";